ShiroHusin/Entropy_Simulation/README.md

 $$\large \dfrac{S}{k_{b}}=\sum_{j=1}^{\frac{l^2}{4}} ln(\omega_{j})$$

+Disclaimer: In counting the total number of micro-states, I've made 2 implicit assumptions.
+These are:
+- Each cell is distinguishable
+- The counting method ignores the Pauli-Exclusion principle

+For the sake of this simulation, I've decided to ignore these 2 facts as it adds some uncessary complexity to it.

 ## Other dynamically changing parameter <a name="other"></a>
 Now at this point, I was quite happy with the fact that I've cracked the nut.
 However, I wanted to include 1 more idea within the simulation in whuch the user can dynamically change.
 It's here when I thought you could actually try to put conductivity as well.
 In the older version where the code is in [here](https://github.com/ShiroHusin/Entropy_Simulation/tree/main/Code).
 I had already implemented a parameter called $\large \alpha$ or move probability.
 This parameter controls the rate at which the code responsible for moving the numbers of the cells is executed.
 Now I figured that this has could be related to how "conductive" my grid is.
 At least my intuition told me so.
 Hence, I decided that I should have a function which maps conductivity to $\large \alpha$ where alpha can only range from 0 to 1.